Abraham Elzevir

 Abraham Elzevir (4 April 1592 — 14 August 1652) was a Dutch printer.
 Elzevir was born and died in Leiden.
 He inherited the House of Elzevir from his grandfather Louis Elzevir and his uncle Bonaventure Elzevir.
-In its best years it was reputedly the greatest publishing business in the world, with filials in numerous European cities.
+In its best years it was reputedly the largest publishing business in the world, with branches in numerous European cities.

 Abraham and Bonaventure launched a bestselling series of books called the Republics.
 Published in Latin between 1626 and 1629, each work in the series gave information on the geography, inhabitants, economy, and history of a particular country in Europe, Asia, Africa, or the Near East.
 The Republics are often considered the forerunner to the modern travel guide.